 9. PreSonus Studio One

 it has always felt like a complete DAW.
-Unlike most of the DAWs who are made for certain tasks and genres, Presonus Studio one give the feel of completeness with its very good features and the capability of doing just about any studio task you throw at this.
+Unlike most of the DAWs who are made for certain tasks and genres, Presonus Studio one gives the feel of completeness with its very good features and the capability of doing just about any studio task you throw at this.

 - Mac and PC compatible DAW